This Blue Dot Helps Me Meditate

 3 min Article Meditation, Rituals & Ceremonies

 Every time I see the sticker, I stop and take one breath.
-It brings me back to this place of presence
+It brings me back to a place of presence.

 This Blue Dot Helps Me Meditate